vEnhance/web.evanchen.cc/input/faq-contest.md

 There's a saying that "if it's hard for you, it's hard for everyone".
 People often interpret this as a form of encouragement, trying to say that you're better than you think you are.
-And that's true, but you can say something much stronger.
+I do _not_ like this interpretation, because I think it makes the saying into a statement about egos, when it _should_ be a statement about exam design.

 You have a skill level that you've been working on all year.
 In addition, you will have some individual variance based on the actual day.
 But your given-day individual variance is completely dwarfed by a larger term: **the difficulty of the problem**, which often varies wildly from year to year.
-See [C-15](#C-15) for concrete discussion or the [MOHS chart][mohs] if you like colors.
+In many cases, different years of the same exam are not even close to comparable.
+See [C-15](#C-15) for concrete discussion, or the [MOHS chart][mohs] if you like colors.

 Thus, if you find yourself surprised at being unable to solve a problem, your reaction should be something like
 "wow, this year's P2 is harder than usual".

+Do not misinterpret the difficulty of an exam as a skill issue.
+This is one of the most common ways to underperform.

 ### {{ faq("C-21", "How should I prepare for the Putnam?") }}